jamescherti/minimal-emacs.d/README.md

 ### Compile-Angel - Speed up Emacs by Automatically Byte-compiling and Native-compiling all .el files

-The [compile-angel.el](https://github.com/jamescherti/compile-angel.el) package automatically byte-compiles and native-compiles Emacs Lisp libraries.
-It offers:
-- `(compile-angel-on-load-mode)`: A global mode that compiles .el files before they are loaded.
-- `(compile-angel-on-save-local-mode)`: A local mode that compiles .el files whenever the user saves them.

-The *compile-angel* modes **speed up Emacs by ensuring all libraries are byte-compiled and native-compiled**.
+The [compile-angel.el](https://github.com/jamescherti/compile-angel.el) ensures all libraries are byte-compiled and native-compiled**.
 Byte-compilation reduces the overhead of loading Emacs Lisp code at runtime, while native compilation optimizes performance by generating machine code specific to your system.

-To install compile-angel, add the following code **at the very beginning of your ~/.emacs.d/post-init.el init.el file, before all other packages**:
+To install compile-angel, add the following code **at the very beginning of your `~/.emacs.d/post-init.el` file, before all other packages**:
 ```emacs-lisp
 (use-package compile-angel
   :ensure t